jshmrsn/botfarm/README.md

 ## Goals
-- Provide a game simulation platform that can be used to easily integrate generative agents, and to conduct evaluation of those agents in configured scenarios.
+- Provide a game simulation platform that can be used to embody generative agents, and to conduct evaluation of those agents in configured scenarios.

 - Decouple game simulations and agent technology stacks via an HTTP API, so that generative agents can be built with any preferred technology stack.